Syriiin/sighwren/content/projects/syrsite/index.md

 {{< youtubeLite id="FNQxxpM1yOs" label="sentdex's django tutorial series" >}}

 There was nothing else to the base of syrsite, just a few static pages.
-However it would shortly after become the home of both [osu!chan classic](./osuchan-classic.md) and [pp+](./pp+.md).
+However it would shortly after become the home of both [osu!chan classic](../osuchan-classic.md) and [pp+](../pp+.md).

+{{<figure
+  src="assets/home.png"
+  alt="Screenshot of the home page" caption="A screenshot of the current old.syrin.me homepage"
+>}}

 Source: The code is sitting in a repo ready to made public after I check for any security issues